chelseajaculina/lab2-uber-eats/README.md

-# Uber Eats Simulation - Part 2 with Docker, Kubernetes, Kafka, AWS, and Redux #
+# Uber Eats Simulation - Part 2 with Docker, Kubernetes, Kafka, and Redux #

 A prototype of Uber Eats web app using Django backend and React frontend.
 This project lets users browse and order food from restaurants, manage profiles, etc.